The bane of any researcher in the field of

 "never in my life have I ever met a person who has

-what is your deep dark secret?"
-She didnt tell him
+is your deep dark secret?"
+She didn’t tell him and

 for his educational advancement.

-revealing that they suffer from fybromyalgia, also often
+later revealing that they suffer from fybromyalgia, also

-referred to as Chronic Fatigue Syndrome.
-Does a connection
+often referred to as Chronic Fatigue Syndrome.
+Does a

-indeed exist?
-The very profusion of cases would seem to rule
+connection indeed exist?
+The very profusion of cases would

 If we move off this continent and over to